ayushi0725/smart-land-cover-app/README.md

-# UNets-with-PyTorch
+# Landcover Segmentation with UNets
-// Implementation of UNet Architectures using PyTorch //
+Semantic segmentation of satellite images with UNets and ResUNet-a in PyTorch